Jasig/ssp-data-importer/README.md

 Then open that file in SQLServer Management Studio and change the `USE` statement at the top to specify your test database's name.
 Then execute the updated script.

-Then create a properties file specifying your test db connection coordinates.
-E.g.:
+Then create a `ssp-importer.properties` file specifying your test db connection coordinates.
+E.g. for Postgres:

 ```properties
 batch.jdbc.url=jdbc:postgresql://127.0.0.1:5432/${MY_IMPORTER_TEST_DB_NAME}